Report Snapshot

 Classic challenges remain important, while AI introduces new concerns around LLMs, trust, explanations, and broader user access.

-This report summarizes a BigVis 2024 community survey on challenges, emerging topics, and opportunities in human-data interaction and visual analytics in the AI era.
+This paper summarizes a BigVis 2024 community survey on challenges, emerging topics, and opportunities in human-data interaction and visual analytics in the AI era.
 The survey involved experts from databases, information visualization, HCI, industry, and academia, and revisited the challenge agenda from the 2020 community report.

 The central message is that many classic challenges remain relevant, especially scalability, efficiency, user understanding, guidance, and evaluation.
 At the same time, AI has reshaped the agenda: LLM-based visualization and analytics, fairness, trustworthiness, explainability, non-expert users, progressive analysis, and immersive visualization now stand out as prominent research directions.